Start cooking light

 Trail Designs Ti-Tri Caldera Cones & Sidewinders

-The original Trail Designs Ti-Tri stove was a bit hit when it appeared a few years ago, but many complained that while the stove was great, the packing system – a plastic tube – was less efficient.
-Trail Designs listened to their customers and released the TiTri ULC, which could be custom ordered to fit your pot (hence the lack of weights here – but you can get the specs from their site; all you need to know is "it's light").
-For reviews, check out Hiking in Finland, Andy Howell,
+The original Trail Designs Ti-Tri stove was a bit hit when it appeared years ago, but many complained that while the stove was great, the packing system – a plastic tube – was less efficient.
+Trail Designs listened to their customers and started making cones that were custom fitted to specific pots (hence the lack of weights here – but you can get the specs from their site; all you need to know is: "it's very light").

-Their latest refinement of the design is the Sidewinder Ti-Tri, which offers a full-sized caldera cone fitted to your pot.
-It has proven most popular, as the following blog posts illustrate: Jolly Green Giant, Journeyman Traveller, Nielsen Brown Outdoors, Self Powered, and Pig Monkey.
+Their greatest refinement of the design is the Sidewinder Ti-Tri, which offers a full-sized caldera cone fitted to your pot.
+For reviews from a veritable Who's Who of the ultralight cognoscenti, check out Barefoot Jake, Andy Howell, Ray Estrella, Keith Foskett, Jolly Green Giant, Journeyman Traveller, Nielsen Brown Outdoors.

 Which brings us neatly to...

-It's almost a rite of passage in ultralightdom to make your own alcohol stove.
+The great thing about alcohol stoves is that they exemplify the concept of a little going a long way, and indeed, it's almost a rite of passage in ultralightdom to make your own alcohol stove.
 They are easy to make, come in multiple forms, and, in the right hands, make an excellent choice for long distance travel.
 The excellent hands I have in mind which prove this point would be those belonging to Andrew Skurka, who provides instructions for making a stove out of a cat food can.
-He used it for seven months on his Great Western Loop hike andother adventures, which, I think, is enough proof that a little goes a long way, and brings us to the end of this post.
-Almost.
+He used it for seven months on his Great Western Loop hike and other adventures.

 Footnote: paint it black